bpostlethwaite/fileswap-stream/README.md

 }
 ```

-Another way to think about `swapper` is that it is a function that is repeatedly called.
-When it's return value changes, the underlying file resource being written too is swapped out, with a new name given by `namer`.
+Another way to think about `swapper` is that it is a function that is repeatedly called to check it's return value against the last value.
+When the return value changes, the underlying file resource being written to is swapped out with a new name given by `namer`.
 In this way the fileswap could be controlled by anything, such as time, network or CPU heat.

 ## Options
 The options object has the following fields